lakshita15/WCAT_CLI_COMMANDS/readme.md

 <b>-w</b>
 <code>wcat filname1 -w filename2</code>

+<b>-a</b>
 filename1 = the file you want to read and write in file2
 filename2 = the file in which you want to add the contents of file1 without changing its initial content

 <b>-ws</b>
 <code>wcat filname1 -ws filename2 </code>
 filename1 = the file you want to read and write in file2
 filename2 = the file in which you want to add the contents of file1.
-It deletes all the previous content of 2 file and writes the content of file 1
+It deletes all the previous content of 2 file and writes the content of file 1 by deleting blank lines